 I have exerted my own small efforts to enable the mutual understanding of both parties.
 But much of my exertions feel wasted when we seldom come to a mutual understanding.
 I suppose we see the world so differently, we cannot help but speak past each other in many instances.
 How can we bridge this chasm?
 Because much of the misunderstanding seems rooted in confusion at the motives of heretics, I hope what follows will provide some mutual understanding for my faithful friends.
 To adopt the spirit of the season, I will suggest an empathetic reading of the almost universally understood allegory of Santa Claus.
 Consider for a moment what it feels like for someone to lose their faith.

 Most of us have been on the receiving end of this one, so it should be easy to relate to.
-Every winter, parents tell their children a wonderfully magical tale about a portly, bearded man who spends the year making toys.
+Every winter, parents tell their children a wonderfully magical tale about a portly, bearded man who spends the year crafting toys for believers.
 In a single night in December, we are told, he graciously delivers presents and toys and candy to all the good boys and girls throughout the world.
 Parents take their children to sit on the lap of an actor at the mall, have their kids write letters to him, and set out milk, cookies, and a carrot the night before.
 Many parents go to great lengths to sustain the illusion, staying up all night wrapping presents in his name.
-When the children wake to find presents stacked knee high, each fulfilling their every hope and desire, they are bedazzled.
+When the children wake to find presents stacked knee high, each fulfilling their every hope and desire, they are bedazzled!
 Witnessing for themselves the many gifts, the carrot and cookies eaten, they can't help but believe.
-In the eyes of these sweet children there is something magical in everything about it!
+In the eyes of these innocent children there is something magical in everything about it!
 They have every confirmation they need.